 - any evidence related to the goods themselves.

 Exporters and importers have to follow the origin procedures.

 The procedures are set out in Section B of the Protocol on Rules of Origin of the agreement.
-They clarify, for example, how
+They clarify, e.g. how

 - to declare the origin of a product